SweepCasinos > Reviews > Vegas Gems Social Casino

 Unless you’ve already looked at them, you probably never heard of the company, neither did I, but the corporate structure appears to be established to stay compliant with U.S. sweepstakes laws.

-One thing that caught my eye: They have nine U.S. states blocked.
+One thing that caught my eye: They have 10 U.S. states blocked.
 Not in the terms and conditions, the site completely locks you out.
 That felt real, like they were actually paying attention to regional laws, not just listing them.

 Table: Vegas Gems Ownership + Jurisdiction Info